Table of Contents

 The threat of climate change is very real.
 And while the energy and transportation sectors get most of the attention, the everyday choices we make as consumers also have a big impact on shaping the future of this planet.
 LeafScore is a website devoted to fighting climate change by helping consumers make greener purchasing decisions.
 We are the leading online voice for climate friendly living.

 Quality follows sustainability

 At LeafScore, we believe quality follows sustainability.
 Why would anyone care how good a product is if making it harms the planet and the workers that produce it?
-The good news is that the best, and longest lasting, products are almost always made with sustainable, natural, nontoxic, and organic ingredients and materials.
+The good news is that the best, and longest lasting, products are almost always made with sustainable, natural, non-toxic, and organic ingredients and materials.
 When we support companies that support the planet, we “vote with our dollars,” which puts pressure on manufacturers to factor in the environment, and not just their bottom line.
 Our research is devoted to finding the very best sustainable brands in every category and product type.
-In an attempt to curb the climate impact of e-commerce shipping, every review on this site is carbon neutral.
+We use these products in our everyday lives and offer our readers unique insights based on first-hand experience.